 High intensity interval training (HIIT) is an effective way to complete a full workout in a half hour or less.
 Perfect for people strapped for time and weekend warriors alike, HIIT has become a popular way to overcome the difficulties of working out.

-In the first of its kind study, Dr. Craig Broeder, Ph.D.
-FACSM, FNAASO, sought to determine how HumanN BeetElite affected key performance indicators during HIIT for cyclists.
+In a first of its kind study, Dr. Craig Broeder, Ph.D.
+FACSM, FNAASO, sought to determine how the beet root powder formula in SuperBeets® Sport affected key performance indicators during HIIT for cyclists.

 Dr. Craig Broeder is a fellow in the American College of Sports Medicine and the Obesity Society for his research and professional contributions.
 He has tested and worked with professional and Olympic athletes in track and field, road cycling, triathlons, cycle-cross racing, and ultra-endurance cycling.

-Dr. Broeder designed a randomized, double-blind, crossover, matched pair to test the effectiveness of HumanN BeetElite versus placebo in High Intensity Interval Training (HIIT).
+Dr. Broeder designed a randomized, double-blind, crossover, matched pair to test the effectiveness of the beet root powder formula in SuperBeets® Sport (formerly BeetElite®) versus placebo in high intensity interval training (HIIT).

 – Dr. Craig Broeder on this first of its kind study

-The participants completed an initial cycling assessment to get a baseline so the effects of the placebo and HumanN BeetElite could accurately be compared.
+The participants completed an initial cycling assessment to get a baseline so the effects of the placebo and SuperBeets® Sport could accurately be compared.